influxdata/docs-v2/content/influxdb/v2.0/reference/flux/flux-vs-influxql.md

     r._field == "total"
     )

-// Join memory used with total processes and calculate
+// Join memory used with total processes to calculate
 // the average memory (in MB) used for running processes. join(
     tables: {mem:memUsed, proc:procTotal},